HR Metrics: Everything You Need to Know

 Excessive overtime, especially for longer periods of time, can significantly increase the turnover or absence rate of your employees.
 To resolve consistently high levels of overtime, simply hire additional employees.

 - A timesheet or scheduling match, which can help determine the number of hours needed to be in alignment with the number of hours worked

-The timesheet metrics is best for restaurants, retail, and other shift-based sales businesses.
-Measuring health care costs, however, need to be aligned with the company's overall budget for health care.
+The timesheet metric is best for restaurants, retail, and other shift-based sales businesses.
+Measuring health care costs, however, needs to be aligned with the company's overall budget for health care.

 Employee Training Metrics

 Training helps people to become better at their jobs and is used to reward and connect people with their organization.
 Training spent per employee is used as an efficiency metric as well as to reveal uneven training spending.
 Measuring any training or development hours gives the sum of total training hours, which is divided by the total number of employees.